Virtual Pitching / Virtual Training

 Strevas recently presented a two-day pitch training programme for approximately 30 senior associates and counsel at one of the world’s largest law firms.
 Delivered completely online via Zoom, the programme not only addressed the specific challenges and opportunities for pitching virtually, but also demonstrated the far-reaching capabilities of web-based learning.

-The current age of Covid and remote working presents unique challenges for law firms trying to build relationships with clients, especially when given the golden opportunity to pitch as a team for new work.
+The current climate and hybrid working presents unique challenges for law firms trying to build relationships with clients, especially when given the golden opportunity to pitch as a team for new work.
 Our programme provided skills-building around key areas, with an emphasis on “standing out” when meeting virtually, including:

 Going forward post-pandemic, virtual pitching is here to stay, especially as law firms and clients seek to save time, minimise travel and reduce their carbon footprints.
 Zoom, Teams and other web-based platforms offer ever-improving experiences for group conversations and presentations.
 In order to truly stand out from the pack, lawyers will need to adapt to these platforms in a way that enables them to build rapport, demonstrate teamwork and articulate their value.

-In early 2020 this same pitch training programme was delivered in person.
+Prior to the pandemic, this same pitch training programme was regularly delivered in person.
 While there were some challenges in adapting it to an “all virtual” programme via Zoom, it was a remarkably smooth transition that demonstrated some advantages of web-based learning:

 Face-to-face learning will always have an advantage for building deeper relationships among colleagues, especially across multiple offices.
-But the past year has been a pioneering period for virtual learning that has demonstrated its potential as a cost-effective, practical and engaging option in the post-pandemic world.
+But the past 24 months or so have been a pioneering period for virtual learning that has demonstrated its potential as a cost-effective, practical and engaging option in the post-pandemic world.